Bharat-vivek/Bank-System/README.md

 # Bank-System

 In this Repository I am making the simple bank-System in which we can do transfer the money upto 10000 in the recipients bank account.
-The recipients data is already stored in the webpage.

-## Run the webpage:-
-click on the link
-# Bank-System

-In this Repository I am making the simple bank-System in which we can do transfer the money upto 10000 in the recipients bank account.